Ifthekhar1342/AI-ML-based-project-works/Machine Learning-based Forecasting for Sustainable Transportation Markets/README.md

 To evaluate the performance of different deep learning techniques, a validation loss comparison is conducted over 200 training epochs for three models:

 *  The Dense Neural Network model indicates an efficient learning of overall patterns in the data and reaches low validation loss fast.
-*  The GRU model initially performs slightly better than the LSTM and nearly matches Dense Neural Network model performance.
+*  The GRU model initially performs slightly better than the LSTM and nearly matches the performance of the Dense Neural Network.
-*  The LSTM model shows consistent improvement over time and has slightly higher validation loss than the others.
+*  The LSTM model shows consistent improvement over time and has a slightly higher validation loss than the others.

 ### Step 6: Comparison Between Actual and Predicted Values
 Based on the visual comparison, the Decision Tree model is the best model which gives the most actual predictions.
-On the other hand, Support Vector Machine (SVM) model performs the worst due to its flat and inaccurate predictions.
+On the other hand, the Support Vector Machine (SVM) model performs the worst due to its flat and inaccurate predictions.

 ## Conclusion
 This project successfully explores and forecasts future trends in global sales using both machine learning and deep learning models.
-Identifying key patterns in historical data and generating accurate predictions for the 2025-2035 period through data preprocessing, visualization, and model evaluation can support strategic planning in technology development, infrasturcture investment, and sustainable mobility transitions.
+Identifying key patterns in historical data and generating accurate predictions for the 2025-2035 period through data preprocessing, visualization, and model evaluation can support strategic planning in technology development, infrastructure investment, and sustainable mobility transitions.

 ## Future Work